Sharmila misusing family name, making a fool of herself: YSR Congress leader | Politics

 He alleged that Sharmila's goal was to make Chandrababu Naidu the chief minister, who he said would be using her as his last weapon to split the votes of Rajasekhara Reddy's supporters and delivered a speech targeting Dalits and minorities.

-Though Sharmila chipped in for her brother when he was jailed, he highlighted that on Sunday she even went to the extent of allegedly calling him a dictator.
+Ramakrishna Reddy said though Sharmila chipped in for her brother when he was jailed, now she has gone to the extent of allegedly calling him a dictator.

+Following her sudden emergence in Andhra Pradesh's political scene, he asked Sharmila as to what she did all these days in Telangana.

 ''However, when it was time to reciprocate, AP's needs were overlooked by the Congress.
 The people of AP have learned a tough lesson, they will for once trust a snake but not the Congress,'' Vijayasai Reddy said in a post on 'X' (formerly Twitter).